 Who can a student contact if they want to discuss a Title IX related concern in a confidential manner?

-Confidential consultations about sexual harassment, sexual violence, relationship violence, stalking, and gender discrimination are available from persons who, by law, have special professional status (University mental health professionals and University clergy).
+Confidential consultations about Title IX Prohibited Conduct are available from persons who, by law, have special professional status (University mental health professionals and University clergy).
 A Stanford student may contact the following offices for confidential advice and help:

 Confidential Support Team (CST)

 24 Hour Hotline: (800) 572-2782

 The Title IX Office has a staff member specifically dedicated to meeting with students seeking information about their options.
 Upon a report of a Title IX concern, the University will work with the Complainant to put supportive measures in place to ensure a safe, hostile free environment for the student.
 Following an investigation and a determination that conduct prohibited by Title IX occurred, more permanent supportive measures and remedies may be implemented.
 Supportive measures could include:

 - Escort services